 Book: “Attached” by Amir Levine and Rachel Heller

-This resource is most helpful for those who have an insecure or anxious attachment and want to move to a more secure attachment.
+This book is most helpful for those who have an insecure or anxious attachment and want to move to a more secure attachment.

 Top takeaways from therapist Karen Naegel

 This is a great resource book because it provides steps to get out of all the insecure attachments.
-It also defines secure attachment well to help an individual see what the end goal to healthy connectedness looks like.
+This book clearly explains how anxious and avoidant partners often pair together — and how to shift toward secure attachment in relationships.

 This book is available on Kindle, paperback, and Audible.